It goes without saying that many of us have our favorite sports stars and athletes that we follow and perhaps idolize on a certain level.

 When Jack Welch took over as CEO of GE in the early 1980s, he was dealing with a very complex organization.
 He decided to have top managers switch jobs with middle managers and vice versa.
 After a while, each group understood the importance of the other group and their roles in the organization were not easy.
 However, each role in the organization needed a different skill set.

-In essence, Welch had the followers become leaders and the leaders become followers from a traditional corporate hierarchy perspective.
+In essence, Welch had the followers become leaders, and the leaders became followers from a traditional corporate hierarchy perspective.
 Jack Welch broke organizational boundaries and had employees go where they had not gone before.

 Employees Are Not Subordinates

 A subordinate is actually a term that came out of post-slavery America.
 When the South had Jim Crow laws and newly freed slaves were working for their former overlords on the same plantations, large industrial corporations in the north had countless immigrants as cheap labor.
 The term employee is a relatively new invention in the post-World War II Era.
 The term follower is even newer, being popularized by Dr. Robert Kelley in the 1980s.

 The term follower existed in the American lexicon before Kelley popularized it, but follower and followership had negative connotations.
 Do any of you remember playing the game “Follow the Leader” when you were children?
 How many of you were told by your parents or grandparents that being a leader is better than being a follower?
 Or when you went on your first interview for a career-type job, that large corporations need leaders?